Saqlainabbasi/Golang_Crud/README.md

 # Golang_Crud

 In this Golang Crud serve project.
-Includes "jwt authentication", "MySQL", "gorilla mux", " Gorm package"
+Includes "jwt authentication", "MySQL", "gorilla mux", "Gorm package" using "docker-compose" to run the database.

 ## Instructions